mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

-ship usually prevents the Omega from operating a crewless starship but it can run an entire ship with just a moderately capable conscious sentient aboard to look over the jump calculations and sit out the week- long jump.
+ship usually prevents the Omega from operating a crewless starship but it can run an entire ship with just a moderately capable conscious sentient aboard to look over the jump calculations and sit out the week-long jump.
 The Omega’s major drawback – besides cost – is its rather smug manner, a side effect of its extraordinary intelligence and wide set of skills.

 Robot Hits Locomotion Speed TL Cost
 Omega 12 — 0m 15 MCr10
 Skills Admin 3, Advocate 3, Astrogation 4, Broker 3, Carouse 3, Diplomat 3, Electronics (all) 4,
-Engineer (all) 4, Gunner (turret) 4, Language (all) 3, Mechanic 3, Medic 3, Persuade 3, Pilot
-(spacecraft) 4, Science (all) 3, Steward 3, Tactics (naval) 3
+Engineer (all) 4, Gunner (turret) 4, Language (all) 3, Mechanic 3, Medic 3, Persuade 3, Pilot (spacecraft) 4, Science (all) 3, Steward 3, Tactics (naval) 3
 Attacks —
 Manipulators —
 Endurance Unlimited ship’s power (432 hours)